-The probability of a failure condition occurring on an average flight $P{flight}(failure \ condition)$ should be determined by structured methods (see SAE ARP 4761 for example methods) and should consider all significant elements (for example, combinations of failures and events) that contribute to the failure condition.
+The probability of a failure condition occurring on an average flight $P{flight}(failure \ condition \ in \ a \ flight)$ should be determined by structured methods (see SAE ARP 4761 for example methods) and should consider all significant elements (e.g., combinations of failures and events) that contribute to the failure condition.
 The following should be considered:

 - F.3.1 The component failure rates used to calculate the "average probability per flight hour" should be estimates of the mature constant failure rates after infant mortality and prior to wear out.
 For components whose probability of failure may be associated with non-constant failure rates within the operational life of the airplane, reliability analysis may be used to determine component replacement times.
 In either case, the failure rate should be based on all causes of failure (operational, environmental, and so forth).
-Where available, service history of same or similar components in the same or similar environment should be used. - F.3.1.1 Aging and wear of similarly constructed and similarly loaded redundant components that could directly, or when in combination with one other failure, lead to a catastrophic or hazardous failure condition should be assessed when determining scheduled maintenance tasks for such components. - F.3.1.2 Replacement times--necessary to mitigate the risk due to aging and wear of those components whose failures could directly, or in combination with one other failure, lead to a catastrophic or hazardous failure condition within the operational life of the airplane--should be assessed through the same methodology as other scheduled maintenance tasks required to satisfy § 25.1309 (for example, AC 25-19A) and documented in the ALS as appropriate. - F.3.2 If one or more failed elements in the system can persist for multiple flights (latent, dormant, or hidden failures), the calculation should consider the relevant exposure times (for example, time intervals between maintenance and operational checks/inspections).
-In such cases, the probability of the failure condition increases with the number of flights during the latency period. - F.3.3 If the failure rate of one element varies during different flight phases, the calculation should consider the failure rate and related time increments in such a manner as to establish the probability of the failure condition occurring on an average flight.
+The failure rate is for the type design hardware that is operated and maintained through servicing plans or ICA requirements.
+Where available, service history of same or similar components in the same or similar environment should be used. - F.3.1.1 Aging and wear of similarly constructed and similarly loaded redundant components that could directly, or when in combination with one other failure, lead to a catastrophic or hazardous failure condition should be assessed when determining scheduled maintenance tasks for such components. - F.3.1.2 Replacement times-necessary to mitigate the risk due to aging and wear of those components whose failures could directly, or in combination with one other failure, lead to a catastrophic or hazardous failure condition within the operational life of the airplane-should be assessed through the same methodology as other scheduled maintenance tasks required to satisfy § 25.1309 (for example, AC 25-19A) and documented in the ALS as appropriate. - F.3.2 If one failed element in the system can persist for multiple flights (latent, dormant, or hidden failures), the calculation should consider the relevant exposure times (for example, time intervals between maintenance and operational checks/inspections).
+In such cases, the total probability of the failure condition increases with the number of flights during the latency period.

+F.3.3 If the failure rate of one element varies during different flight phases, the calculation should consider the failure rate and related time increments in such a manner as to establish the probability of the failure occurring on an average flight.
 It is assumed that the average flight can be divided into n phases (phase 1, ..., phase n).
-Let $T_F$ be the average flight duration, $T_j$ be the duration of phase j, and $t_j$ be the transition point between $T_j$ and $T{j+1}$ , j = 1, ..., n:
+Let T_F be the average flight duration, T_j be the duration of phase j, and t_j be the transition point between T_i and T{i+1} , j = 1, ..., n: